 What vaccine companies don’t want dog guardians to know

 There have been many debates on vaccination in dogs.
-I hope that this study will make you change your mind if you still vaccinate yearly.
+I hope this study will make you change your mind if you still vaccinate yearly.

 Ronald D. Schultz, Professor and Chair

 Department of Patho-biological Sciences

 It has been common practice since the development of canine vaccines in the late 1950′s to administer them annually.
 The recommendation to vaccinate annually was based on the assumption that immunity would wane in some dogs, thus to ensure immunity in the population, all dogs required revaccination since it was not practical to test each animal for antibody.
 Little or no research has been done to demonstrate that the practice of annual revaccination has any scientific value in providing greater immunity than would be present if an animal was never revaccinated or was revaccinated at intervals longer than one year.

 In 1978 we recommended an ideal vaccination program would be one in which dogs and cats would be revaccinated at one year of age and then every third year thereafter (1).
 That recommendation was based on a general knowledge of vaccinal immunity, especially the importance of immunologic memory and on duration of protection after natural sub clinical or clinical infections as well as on limited studies we had performed with certain canine and feline vaccines.